yuanqing-wang/ipa/README.md

-# ipa
+# spritz
-Invariance by Pre-training and Auto-differentiation
+SO(3)-invariance by Back-Propagation and Initialization